Enrollment is filling quickly. Email director of advancement to inquire about a tour.

 Humanities, Math, and Science classes are taught on both Monday and Wednesday.
 Other classes are taught either Monday or Wednesday, but not both days.

-Teachers will send out weekly assignment guides to help parents and students continue learning on home days.
+Teachers utilize Google Classroom for assignments and communication with students.
 Students are expected to complete all assigned work, though they are free to adjust the schedule for their family's needs.
 For instance, some students may prefer to complete all of their history reading on Tuesday, rather than spacing them throughout the week.
 As long as the student is well-prepared for each class day, the home schedule is flexible.

 Bible